taylorj8/pytch-tutorials/debugger/tutorial.md

 You'll see that the code checks the value of `costume_number` to determine whether the alien is friendly or not.
 The first costume is the friendly alien, and the second is the enemy alien.
 If the alien is friendly, it awards points.
 If it is an enemy, it deducts a life.

-Let's start the game in debug mode and open the debug panel.
-Since we know that the bug is related to the `costume_number`, we can inspect the value of this variable in the debug panel.
+Let's start the game in debug mode and open the debug sidebar.
+Since we know that the bug is related to the `costume_number`, we can inspect the value of this variable in the debug sidebar.
 As the aliens change costume, we see that the value of `costume_number` changes between 0 and 1.
 This means that the aliens are correctly switching between the friendly and enemy costumes.

 ![Screenshot](debug_panel.png)

-You might already see the issue: The programmer decided to check if the alien is using its second costume by checking if `costume_number` is equal to 2 - however, we can see from the debug panel that the value of `costume_number` changes between 0 and 1 - Remember: Python starts counting at 0, so the second costume is actually `costume_number == 1`.
+You might already see the issue: The programmer decided to check if the alien is using its second costume by checking if `costume_number` is equal to 2 - however, we can see from the debug sidebar that the value of `costume_number` changes between 0 and 1 - Remember: Python starts counting at 0, so the second costume is actually `costume_number == 1`.
 This means that the the `else` code always runs, and the alien is always treated as an enemy.

 ### Fixing the Bug
 The fix is simple: change the line that checks if the alien is an enemy to check if `costume_number` is equal to 1 instead of 2.
 This way, the code will correctly identify the enemy alien and award points when you click on it.